TPeschel/SyntheaHapiTestEnvironment/README.md

 ```

 ### 2. Create Resources
-This may take a lot of time.
+This may take a 10 to 30 minutes.
 run only once:
 ```
 $ ./create_resources.sh